SlizR/Nil_OS/README.md

-# Nil OS - lightweight OS | Secured by BeTop
+# Nil OS - lightweight OS | Secured by EVADE

-Nil OS is a lightweight, modular, and highly customizable operating system based on Micro Core Linux.
+Nil OS is a lightweight, modular, and highly customizable operating system based on [**Root Core**](https://github.com/SlizR/root_core) Linux.
 It is designed for minimal resource usage, fast boot times, and maximum user control over both the runtime environment and the persistent storage model.

 Nil OS provides an extensible architecture suitable for embedded systems, experimental Linux environments, custom live distributions, and minimalistic desktop setups.